Table of Contents

 Differential diagnosis

-- Endometriosis, which can also undergo decidualization during pregnancy
+- Can also undergo decidualization during pregnancy

-- The main difference is that the ectopic decidua has no glands (Gynecol Obstet Invest 2008;66:241)
+- Main difference is that ectopic decidua have no glands (Gynecol Obstet Invest 2008;66:241)

-- Epithelial ovarian neoplasm when mass forming
+- Epithelial ovarian neoplasm when mass forming:

-- Peritoneal mesothelioma or peritoneal carcinomatosis when there is additional involvement of peritoneal surface
+- Peritoneal mesothelioma or peritoneal carcinomatosis when there is additional involvement of peritoneal surface:

 Additional references